Venezuela to probe Chavez cancer poisoning accusation

 Opponents are outraged at the prospect of a referendum stoking the emotion around Chavez at the same time as the presidential vote.

+That has brought him a torrent of abuse in return, with the words "Nazi" and "fascist" being used by senior government officials - despite Capriles' Jewish roots.

-At stake in the election is the future of Chavez's leftist "revolution," the continuation of Venezuelan oil subsidies and other aid crucial to the economies of left-wing allies around Latin America, from Cuba to Bolivia.
+At stake in the election is not only the future of Chavez's leftist "revolution," but also the continuation of Venezuelan oil subsidies and other aid crucial to the economies of left-wing allies around Latin America, from Cuba to Bolivia.

 The OPEC nation boasts the world's largest oil reserves.